Belmont University: 21st century

-Controversy regarding connection to CoreCivic

 In July 2020, a group of Belmont University students and alumni began to draw attention to the university's longstanding relationship with CoreCivic (formerly the Corrections Corporation of America), asking the school to divest from any financial ties to CoreCivic and for-profit prisons.
 The relationship between CoreCivic and the university extends to the early 1980s.
 In 1983, notable Tennessee businessman Jack C. Massey, provided a portion of the initial funding to begin Corrections Corporation of America, along with Thomas Beasley.
 Discussed as early as 1966, Belmont's Massey Graduate School of Business was founded shortly after in 1986.
 Beasley has also funded major programs at the school, including a free enterprise institute at the Massey Business School.
 In 2018, Damon Hininger, CEO of CoreCivic, joined the Belmont University Board of Trustees.
 Shortly after students and alumni began a petition asking for his removal.
 Hininger is not the first board member with ties to CoreCivic.
-The current board includes Andrea Overby (donor to CoreCivic PAC in 2018 and wife of Charles Overby, former CCA board member) as well as John Ferguson (former CCA President).
-As of April 2021, Damon Hininger was no longer on a member of the board, having completed his allowed number of terms.
+The current board includes Andrea Overby (donor to CoreCivic PAC in 2018 and wife of Charles Overby, former CCA board member) as well as John Ferguson (former CCA president).
+As of April 2021, Damon Hininger was no longer a member of the board, having completed his allowed number of terms.